What roles are available?

 At some camps, counsellors will be responsible for kids at night and mealtimes but then will go work at an activity during the day.
 This means that you could be responsible for teaching kids of all ages how to play tennis (for example) and then, once the activities are over for the day, go back to your camper cabin and oversee those kids.
 This is a great role because you get the best of both worlds and can work on an activity and a cabin!

-Camp counsellor is one of the hardest and most tiring jobs you’ll have, but it is without a doubt the best and most rewarding job you’ll ever have
+Camp counsellor is one of the hardest and most tiring jobs you’ll have, but it is without a doubt the best and most rewarding job you’ll ever have!

-Combo staff
+Office Combo staff

 The type of time spent working with campers differs from camp to camp.
 For some camps this may mean sharing a cabin with campers, it can mean helping out in a specific activity area, or it can mean assisting a general counsellor at certain times of the day.

-At some camps, time spent with campers is more hands-on than other camps, and some camps do their combo 'split' differently; like a day on, a day off model whereby the staff member is with campers one day and in the kitchen the next.
+At some camps, time spent with campers is more hands-on than other camps, and some camps do their combo 'split' differently; like a day on, a day off model whereby the staff member is with campers one day and in the office the next.

 Activity Specialist